Sun-lab/DePTH_pipeline/code_for_data/README.md

 [a4_extract_TCR_CD8_for_DePTH.Rmd]

-[a5_convert_zheng_2021_format.ipynb]

-[a6_prepare_zheng_2021_pairs.ipynb]
+[a5_convert_zheng_2021_CD8_format.ipynb]

+[a6_prepare_zheng_2021_CD8_pairs.ipynb]

-Extract potentially cancer-related TCRs based on Zheng 2021 data and gene signatures from other studies, and prepare the input data file based on 85 HLA-I alleles from Emerson data and 10008 processed potentially cancer-related TCRs for DePTH to make prediction on.
+Extract potentially cancer-related CD8 TCRs based on Zheng 2021 data and gene signatures from other studies, and prepare the input data file based on 85 HLA-I alleles from Emerson data and 10008 processed potentially cancer-related CD8 TCRs for DePTH to make prediction on.

+[a3_process_CD4T.Rmd]

+[a4_extract_TCR_CD4_for_DePTH.Rmd]

+[a7_convert_zheng_2021_CD4_format.ipynb]

+[a8_prepare_zheng_2021_CD4_liu_2019_pairs.ipynb]

+Extract potentially cancer-related CD4 TCRs based on Zheng 2021 data and gene signatures from other studies, and prepare the input data file based on 141 HLA-II alleles from the intersection of processed Liu 2019 data and Emerson data and 6547 processed potentially cancer-related CD4 TCRs for DePTH to make prediction on.

 <br />